There are three business structures in the UK and a limited company is one of those.

 Some people understandably want flexibility with business ownership, life can throw a lot of things at us so flexibility is always good to have.
 With a limited company, you can sell or transfer ownership with little disruption to employees or clients.
 So if you don't intend to hang onto your business forever, creating a limited company can be the perfect option for you!

-We have touched upon on a limited company can provide a status that a sole trader does not get.
+We have touched upon a limited company that can provide a status that a sole trader does not get.
 However, it can go further than that, certain businesses will only work with other incorporated businesses - this is very much the case in the IT field, finance, and construction.
 So if you see yourself working for or with these fields, you may want to seriously consider a limited company!

 The reason for this style of working is due to the degree of risk that goes with the contracts that they award.
 If the risk is high, for example dealing with highly sensitive information or high-scale contracts then it is likely that your clients will require limited liability protection.

 It is unlikely a sole trader will even be considered for these types of contracts.

 A limited company is not restricted to one owner like a sole trader is.
 This means that should there be a need to raise any capital, shares can be sold to investors to make this happen.

 As a general rule, companies do have greater opportunities when it comes to lending than sole traders.